-Consumer Trends

-Buyers

-Hedging Inflation by Locking in Lower Home Payment Now

-With inflation at 7% and at a 30 year high, it makes financial sense to purchase a home now at today's low mortgage rates to lock in a fixed monthly payment.
+Gene Fraleigh (623) 670-9089 | Gene@GeneFraleigh.com Consumer Trends Buyers Hedging Inflation by Locking in Lower Home Payment Now With inflation at 7% and at a 30 year high, it makes financial sense to purchase a home now at today's low mortgage rates to lock in a fixed monthly payment.
 As the costs of goods and services continues to rise with inflation, consumers can at least hedge against future inflation with a fixed home payment.

-Higher Rents Driving Interest in Home Purchases

-Rents in Arizona and Phoenix increased 29% year over year.
+Higher Rents Driving Interest in Home Purchases Rents in Arizona increased 29% year over year, and in Tucson increased 23.3%.
 As rental rates continue to climb, more renters will look to buy.
-According to Apartment List, rental rates for a 2-bedroom apartment in Tucson are now \$1,975, while monthly payment on a median priced home is \$1,763, making it \$212 cheaper per month for home ownership.

-Demographic and Lifestyle Drivers

-Millennials continue to show interest in purchasing a home, and slightly higher inventory may mean more choices and new opportunities for first time homebuyers.
+According to Apartment List, rental rates for a 2-bedroom apartment in Tucson are now \$1,350, while monthly payment on a median priced home is \$1,416, only a \$66 per month difference.
+Demographic and Lifestyle Drivers Millennials continue to show interest in purchasing a home, and slightly higher inventory may mean more choices and new opportunities for first time homebuyers.
 People continue to migrate to Arizona for greater value on home purchases, lower property tax base, attractive weather and lifestyle, and being enabled by remote work opportunities.
 Baby boomers continue to take advantage of retirement home purchases, even if still pre-retirement.

-Sellers

-iBuyer Immediate Offers

-More sellers in 2021 opted for the convenience and assurance of a quick closing immediate cash offer, from one of several "iBuyers."
-In Phoenix 10% of homes sold were to iBuyers and in Phoenix approximately 10%.
+Sellers iBuyer Immediate Offers More sellers in 2021 opted for the convenience and assurance of a quick closing immediate cash offer, from one of several "iBuyers."
+In Tucson 5-6% of homes sold were to iBuyers and in Phoenix approximately 10%.
 These programs typically do not benefit from the knowledge of an expert local real estate agent.
 At Long Realty, however, we are now introducing our own immediate offer program called QuickBuy, enabling Long Realty agents to offer more options and solutions to home sellers.
 Please reach out for more information.